Bruin-Dev/Intelygenz/docs/logging/services/intermapper-outage-monitor/repositories/notifications_repository/get_unread_emails.md

 )
 ```

-* If there's an error while asking for the data to the `notifier`:
+* If there's an error while asking for the data to the `email-bridge`:
   ```python
   err_msg = f"An error occurred while getting the unread emails from the inbox of {email_account} -> {e}" [...]